A driver of a motorcycle was hospitalized in Atlanta when he struck a bump on the highway and was launched into the air.

 Authorities in Atlanta weren’t even able to give a straight answer to the question of why the road was bulging upwards in the first place.
 At first, they claimed that it was because of a gas leak underneath the road.
 Later, however, they attributed the bulge to a buildup of air pressure after workers were filling old gas lines with concrete.

 So, what comes next for this unfortunate motorcyclist?
-Even though he was not injured by the carelessness of another drive, this does not mean that he has no hope of recovering damages for his injuries.
+Even though he was not injured by the carelessness of another driver, this does not mean that he has no hope of recovering damages for his injuries.
 In situations where dangerous road conditions caused or contributed to an injury, the party responsible for the road conditions can be held liable for damages, just as a negligent driver would be.

 Whose responsibility is it to keep the road safe?